webbidevaajat/tsatool-app/database/README.md

 You can deploy the database directly from the `.sql` files on your machine, given that you have Postgres and Timescale installed, or use Docker.
-The following example starts up the database with an empty `tsa` schema and makes it available on port `7001` on the host machine.
+The following example starts up the database with an empty `tsa` schema, populates `stations` and `sensors` metadata tables from the respective csv files, and makes the database server available on port `7001` on the host machine.
-Note that the data does *not* persist here (volume `-v` flag not used).
+`data/` directory is mounted to the container's `/rawdata/` directory, so you can put (large) raw LOTJU data files to `data/` on host side and use server side `COPY FROM` to read the data to the database relatively quickly.

 ```
 cd ~/tsatool-app/database
 docker build -t tsadb .
-docker run --rm -d -p 7001:5432 -e POSTGRES_PASSWORD=postgres tsadb
+docker run --rm -d -p 7001:5432 -e POSTGRES_PASSWORD=postgres -v data/:/rawdata/ tsadb
 ```

 Now you can access the database container from your host machine.